ErenKaya1/free-game-reminder/README.md

 # What is this about?
-Free game reminder for Epic Games Reminder.
+Free game reminder for Epic Games Store.
 ## Requirements
 - .Net Core SDK 3.1
 - SQL Server